Welcome to Colonial

 The neighborhood’s namesake Colonial Country Club is a private golf course that is the home of the Charles Schwab Challenge, a prominent tournament on the PGA tour every May and one of the biggest events in the city.

-Large, updated two-story houses in a variety of styles including colonial, Spanish, and Tudor; a few prairie cottages and ranch-style homes.
+Houses and homes for sale near TCU and Colonial Country Club, Fort Worth, TX can be large, updated two-story houses in a variety of styles including colonial, Spanish, and Tudor; a few prairie cottages, and ranch-style homes.
 You’ll find a wide variety of time periods and styles.

 Location, location, location—plus historic character and a genuine neighborhood feel.
 Many people who move to Colonial settle in and stay put, opting to remodel their home or add new rooms instead of leaving the neighborhood.